thurstontran/thurstontran/README.md

 ## Hi there, I'm Thurston. 👋

-I am currently working on my skills as a *Web Developer*.
+I am currently working on my skills as a *Web Developer & Designer*.
 I am greatly interested with leveraging creative expression with programming and aim towards creating interactive projects that utilize a sense of creativity.

 🎮 As an avid gamer, I have also worked in teams as well as individually towards designing games.
 You can find some projects I've worked on my [itch.io](https://thurstontran.itch.io) page.